THE MEETING PLACE FOR INFRASTRUCTURE

 These have been established in several policy areas, chaired by authoritative figures in the sector, allowing participants in the Forum to put forward constructive ideas and proposals on a range of detailed issues important to the health of infrastructure in the UK.

-Throughout 2020 TIF’s Energy Working Group worked on a number of submissions examining the range of problems that the UK might face in meeting the 2050 decarbonisation target, and how the transition to clean energy should be financed.
+TIF’s Energy Working Group has worked on a number of submissions in the last 18 months examining options for the UK to meet the 2050 decarbonisation target, and how the transition to clean energy should be financed.
 The group published reports including Investment in Energy, Carbon Capture & Storage: A Necessity not an Option, and Carbon Pricing & Infrastructure Investment.